avo-hq/support/readme.md

 Most commands can be run inside a gem directory (`avo`, `avo-dynamic_filters`, etc.) and it will know to run it on that gem, or from any other directory with the `--gem` (or `-g`) argument and it will `cd` into the proper directory.
 Ex: `bud bump --gem avo-dynamic_filters`, `bud release -g avo-dashboards`.

+The `--gem` option searches for that gem in the parent directory of the support repository (where all gems are cloned).

 You can leave out the `avo-` prefix and it will add it.
 Ex: `bud bump -g dashboards`